cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

   POST <base-url>/namespaces/<namespace>/apps/<app-name>/update

-The request body is a JSON Object specifying the updated artifact version and the updated application config.
+The request body is a JSON object specifying the updated artifact version and the updated application config.
 For example, a request body of:

 .. container:: highlight